atomrc/atomrc.github.io/_posts/2017-01-01-the-candle-experiment.md

 Thrusday 10 Jan 2017

 - I discovered the homepage of my blog was aweful on a mobile.
 So I added a few @media rules

+Wednesday 11 Jan 2017

+- wrote the first slides for the class I am going to teach at the end of the month (I'd say 25% of the content is done)